The application deadline for Fall 2019 is August 1st

 All international applicants are encouraged to apply as early as possible to allow sufficient time to receive all the necessary documents and to process and assess the application.

-International applications are accepted for the Fall and Spring semester.
-We encourage all international applicants to send in their documents at least six months prior to the start of the semester applying to.
+International applications are accepted for the fall and spring semester.
+We encourage all international applicants to send in their documents at least six months prior to the start of the semester for which they are applying.
+To apply, complete a Graduate Degree Application and use program name: Data Science (MPS)

 All documents should be mailed to: